yumauri/effector-storage/README.md

 `effector-storage` consists of a _core_ module and _adapter_ modules.

-The core module itself does nothing with actual storage, it just connects effector units to the storage adapter, using two _Effects_ and bunch of _forwards_.
+The core module itself does nothing with actual storage, it just connects effector units to the storage adapter, using couple of _Effects_ and bunch of connections.

 The storage adapter _gets_ and _sets_ values, and also can asynchronously emit values on storage updates.